AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/authoring.md

 * **Tab Placeholder**

-  Although not represented by an actual icon, a **Tab Placeholder** is represented in the panel:
+  Although not represented by an actual icon, a **Tab Placeholder** is represented in the left panel, as well as in the central panel:

   ![Content Fragment Editor - Tab Placeholder](assets/cf-authoring-tab-icon.png)